metno/titanlib/README.md

 tests on data.

 Titanlib is currently under active development and the current version is a prototype for testing.
-Feedback is welcome, either by using the [issue tracker in Github](https://github.com/metno/titanlib/issues), by contacting Thomas Nipen (thomasn@met.no), or by participating to the [discussion](https://github.com/metno/titanlib/discussions).
+Feedback is welcome, either by using the [issue tracker in Github](https://github.com/metno/titanlib/issues), by contacting us on titanlib@met.no, or by participating to the [discussion](https://github.com/metno/titanlib/discussions).

 ![Example of titanlib](docs/image.jpg)